 Policy C-CT-4j: Provide intersection management improvements at intersections with high crash rates and/or long delays for turning movements.
-These may include installation of stop signs, traffic signals, signal timing, re-striping, lengthening, turn lane additions, or other improvements, provided the improvements are consistent with the applicable road classifications and protection of coastal resources.
-In rare situations, turn lane additions may be constructed.
+These may include installation of traffic signals, signal timing, re-striping, lengthening, turn lane additions, or other improvements, provided the improvements are consistent with the applicable road classifications and protection of coastal resources.
 (GP2020/EXISTING LCP)